Yarrawonga (Vic.)

 Yarrawonga has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

 The performance of an area can significantly be influenced by changes in local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified 16 such projects that are likely to impact the area.
+AreaSearch has identified a total of 16 projects that are likely to impact the area.
 Notable among these are The Sebel Yarrawonga (Silverwoods Resort) - Stage 2 Expansion, Yarrawonga Village, Yarrawonga Multisport Stadium, and Yarrawonga Hospital New Theatre Suite.
-The following list provides details on those expected to be most relevant.
+The following list details those projects deemed most relevant.

 Professional plan users can use the search below to filter and access additional projects.